oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 #### Browser vs non-browser code

 In theory, Javascript code is highly portable, possible to run in a browser, desktop or server computer.
-This is very appealing for testing, as it can be tricky to run automated tests in a browser, and continuous integraton platforms are generally server-based.
+This is very appealing for testing, as it can be tricky to run automated tests in a browser, and continuous integration platforms are generally server-based.
+(There do exist mechanisms for testing in "headless" browsers, but these can add complexity for a small project)

 In practice, there are a number of significant differences: Javascript language variants, run-time support, module loading mechanisms, and more.
 We ran into several cases of code that would run as expected in a browser, but would fail when run in a non-browser test environment, due to differences in the ways in which modules were loaded.

 The original intent to test the HTTP interface was dependent on a significant amount of application logic being implemented on a server.
 When this is not not the case, effective testing requires that it uses code-level APIs, with test code directly invoking APIs in a way that that resembles application code.

-Setting up even a very simple test environment proved to be fraught with difficulties.
+Setting up even a very simple test environment for testing browser-based application code turned out to be challenging.
 Theoretically, the testing framework would paper over any differences from the browser environment.
 In practice, there were areas where differences would persist, and complex workarounds were adopted to avoid provoking these.

 #### Hello MELD series

-The  applications were extremely helpful, both for learning the framework and when bringing a new developer onboard, as it allowed the various parts of a complex set of interfaces to be mastered separately.
-The "Hello MELD" series also provided fallback options when failures were experienced, allowing code-induced and environment-induced problems to be identified and separated.
+The "Hello MELD" applications were extremely helpful, both for learning the framework when bringing a new developer on board, as it allowed the various parts of a complex set of interfaces to be mastered separately, and creating code that was easier to test .
+Also, the "Hello MELD" series of applications, which performed increasingly complex operations using MELD, provided fallback options when failures were encountered, allowing code-induced and environment-induced problems to be identified and separated.

 It was important that the first of these "Hello MELD" applications was so simple that one might easily think that there was nothing to go wrong.
 In practice, things did go wrong, and even a trivially simple application served the important function of proving that a minimum set of runtime requirements had been set up correctly.
 Having a trivial application provided a useful platform for exploring testing tools and frameworks without getting bogged down in application code minutiae, and allowed easy experimentation with application design options (using established MELD patterns) that would facilitate testing.

+#### Value of part-time technical expertise

+The availability of occasional access to an experienced software developer was reported to be very valuable for project researchers who were primarily humanists, but engaged in software development.
+While it can represent a significant cost to a project to employ a full-time developer, having part-time availability potentially offers many of the benefits of a full-time developer, and potentially facilitates training and technical capacity building for digital humanities projects.

+For MELD, the funded developer was at 20% FTE (1 day/week), with the effort split between (a) software maintenance and building testing capabilities (i.e. direct technical work), (b) supporting other project developers (indirect technical work) and (c) project management, SSI3 introspection and and reporting activities.
+One day/week is relatively easy to schedule and manage, but the above suggests that 10%/0.5 day/week might be sufficient for technical support aspects.

 # Sustainability issues encountered

 This section aims to highlight key issues encountered.
-Raw observations and notes are contained in a separate document:  MELD-sustainability-issues-observed.md
+Raw observations and notes are contained in a separate document:  [MELD sustainability issues observed](./MELD-sustainability-issues-observed.md).

 ## Working with a complex and dynamic software ecosystem